 XFL Presents Marketing Opportunities For Brands

-With the new XFL football season starting on February 8th, 2020, it marks an immense amount of potential partnership opportunities for brands.
-In February 2001, the XFL’s initial debut, the league broadcasts racked up over 54 million views while tacking on a 9.5 Nielsen rating, according to the New York Times.
+The new XFL football season starting on February 8th, 2020 marks an immense amount of potential partnership opportunities for brands.
+In February 2001, the XFL’s initial debut, the league broadcast racked up over 54 million views while tacking on a 9.5 Nielsen rating, according to the New York Times.
 Although this particular football league may not draw in as many views as the prominent National Football League, it still casts a wide reach across the nation and will be viewed by millions.

 With a smaller budget and less revenue than its competitor, this allows smaller brands to get in on the ground floor of a sports league with exponential potential rather than shelling out millions of dollars to partner with the NFL.
 For example, the XFL has been rumored to be nearing a deal with the athletic apparel brand, Starter.
 The Starter athletic brand fell on hard times in the '90s and was sold to Nike, but was acquired by Iconix in 2007.
 Now 12 years later, the brand is set to be supplying the new XFL with all off-field merchandise for their 8 rebranded teams.
 As a company smaller than Nike, Adidas, and other larger athletic companies, it would be unfeasible for Starter to have a deal of the same nature as the NFL.
 The smaller size of the XFL allowed a smaller company in Starter a chance to get its name back out there and break into the pro sports industry once again, an opportunity the larger leagues cannot offer to small businesses.